poanchen/auto-submit-pro-unlimited-work-hours-form/README.md

 /path/to/auto-submit-pro-unlimited-work-hours-form.log; python /path/to/sendEmail.py >>
 /path/to/auto-submit-pro-unlimited-work-hours-form.log
 ```
+Hint: Use command 'crontab -e' to modify your cron jobs.

 ## Note
 In default, work hours will be set to start from 8:45AM to 4:45PM with no lunch break for everyday except Saturday and Sunday.
 In addition, once the script is completed, a screenshot of the result will be saved along with the script.